BoostGSoC14/boost.math/readme.txt

 of generalized hypergeometric functions in different parameter ranges.

 This project has a strong research character.
-The effort of finding practical methods for computating hypergeometric functions is just as large (or larger) than the resulting implementations in code.
+The effort of finding practical methods for computing hypergeometric functions is just as significant (or even more so) than the effort required for producing corresponding implementations in code.

 Upon successful completion of this project, some or all of the candidate files in this project may potentially be merged to and/or